 Option Action ERD Tool Click to open the ERD Tool and start designing your database.
 Grant Wizard Click to access the Grant Wizard tool.
 PSQL Tool Click to open the PSQL Tool and start PSQL in the current database context.
 Query tool Click to open the Query tool for the currently selected object.
 Schema Diff Click to open the Schema Diff and start comparing two database or two schema.
 Backup Globals Click to open the Backup Globals dialog to backup cluster objects.
 Backup Server Click to open the Backup Server dialog to backup a server.
 Backup Click to open the Backup dialog to backup database objects.
 Restore Click to access the Restore dialog to restore database files from a backup.
-Export Data Using Click to open the Export Data Using Query dialog to export data from a table using Query query.
-Import/Export Data Click to open the Import/Export data dialog to import or export data from a table.
-Maintenance Click to open the Maintenance dialog to VACUUM, ANALYZE, REINDEX, or CLUSTER.
+Import/Export Click to open the Import/Export data dialog to import or export data from a table.
+Data Maintenance Click to open the Maintenance dialog to VACUUM, ANALYZE, REINDEX, or CLUSTER.
 Search Objects Click to open the Search Objects and start searching any kind of objects in a database.
-Add named restore Click to open the Add named restore point dialog to take a point-in-time snapshot of point the current server state.
+Add named restore point Click to open the Add named restore point dialog to take a point-in-time snapshot of the current server state.
 Pause replay of WAL Click to pause the replay of the WAL log.
 Resume replay of WAL Click to resume the replay of the WAL log.
-Reload Configura- Click to update configuration files without restarting the server. tion Storage Manager Click to open the Storage Manager to upload, delete, or download the backup files.
+Reload Configuration Click to update configuration files without restarting the server.
+Storage Manager Click to open the Storage Manager to upload, delete, or download the backup files.